 You can create folders for your existing calendars without changing any event display.
 The folders are set up by the calendar administrator in Settings > Calendars.
 Simply use a pointy bracket character (>) to define the hierarchy of folders and sub-calendars:

-Note that it is not necessary to define the intermediate nodes in the hierarchy (like node “Staff” in above example).
+Note that it is not necessary to define the intermediate nodes in the hierarchy (like node Receptionists in the above example).
 These nodes will be created automatically.

 Staff > Finance > Megan

 Staff > Finance > Walter